outofcoffee/imposter/docs/scripting.md

 Here, the response file `example-data.json` will be used, unless the script invokes the `withFile(String)` method with a different filename.

 In order for the mock server to return the response file in an appropriate format, the plugin must be allowed to process it.
-That means you should not call `immediately()` unless you want to skip using a response file (e.g. if you want to send an error code back or a response without a body).
+That means you should not call `skipDefaultBehaviour()` unless you want to skip using a response file (e.g. if you want to send an error code back or a response without a body).

 Whilst not required, your script could invoke `usingDefaultBehaviour()` for readability to indicate that you want the plugin to handle the response file for you.
 See the *rest* plugin tests for a working example.
 To this end, the following blocks are semantically identical: